Alfresco/alfresco-tas-utility/README.md

 ### How to enable Test Rail Integration?

-We wanted to simplify the test rail integration, so we used listeners in order to enable/disable the integration of Test Rail.
+We wanted to simplify the Test Rail integration, so we used listeners in order to enable/disable the integration of Test Rail.
 * first configure your default.properties as indicated above

 * now on your TestNG test, add the @TestRail annotation, so let's say you will have this test: